codesandtags/responsive-images-solution/README.md

 View examples live at [udacity.github.io/responsive-images](http://udacity.github.io/responsive-images/).
 (This is the [GitHub Pages](https://pages.github.com) site that corresponds to the gh-pages branch of the repo.)

+##Comments##

+This is my own solution of the course in order to put in practice the knowledge acquired.